Red Kayak: Synopsis

 Red Kayak is written from the point of view of a thirteen-year-old boy named Brady Parks who is part of a poor crab-fishing family on the Chesapeake Bay in Maryland.
 A wealthy family called the DiAngelos buys the property Brady and his friends are used to enjoying near the water.
-One day, Brady sees a red kayak owned by the DiAngelo's heading into the river in dangerous weather.
+One day, Brady sees a red kayak owned by the DiAngelos heading into the river in dangerous weather.
 Brady and his friends decide not to warn the people in the kayak, thinking it's Mr. DiAngelo.
 Later, they find out it was Mrs. DiAngelo and her three-year-old son, who Brady previously babysat for, that were going out on the kayak, which overturns and leads to the death of the boy.

 In the final section of the book, Brady does what he believes is the right thing, and tells his father everything.
 They recover the kayak which was still sunken in the water, and which clearly shows the holes drilled in the hull.
 Brady testifies to the authorities who agree to grant him immunity in exchange for his testimony.
 In the end, JT and Digger are convicted of second degree murder, but Brady is relieved that they are only sentenced to nine months of forest restoration in a juvenile work camp.
-The DiAngelo's reconcile and sell their property to start anew elsewhere as they prepare for the birth of a daughter.
+The DiAngelos reconcile and sell their property to start anew elsewhere as they prepare for the birth of a daughter.
 Life goes on for Brady and his used-to-be friends.
 Mr. DiAngelo and Mrs. DiAngelo however don't come back together again.